jcamilo05/Bootstrap/Readme.md

 ![](./img/notes/setWidth.JPG)

 **Responsive**
-The columns can be set to resize depending on the size screen, so for example the following code set 3 differents possible values, the first one when the device is small, and can put until 12 columns, the second one is setted for medium device what is setted until 6 columns, and the last one which is setted to large devices.
+The columns can be setted to resize depending on the size screen, so for example the following code set 3 different possible values, the first one when the device is small, and it put until 12 columns, the second one is setted for medium device what is setted until 6 columns, and the last one which is setted to large devices.

 ```html
 <div class="row">